Toronto: Government

 Toronto is a single-tier municipality governed by a mayor–council system.
-The structure of the municipal government is stipulated by the City of Toronto Act.
+The structure of the municipal government is outlined the City of Toronto Act.
 The mayor of Toronto is elected by direct popular vote to serve as the chief executive of the city.
 The Toronto City Council is a unicameral legislative body, comprising 25 councillors, since the 2018 municipal election, representing geographical wards throughout the city.
 The mayor and members of the city council serve four-year terms without term limits.
 (Until the 2006 municipal election, the mayor and city councillors served three-year terms.)

-As of 2016, the city council has twelve standing committees, each consisting of a chair (some have a vice-chair), and a number of councillors.
-The mayor names the committee chairs and the remaining members of the committees are appointed by city council.
-An executive committee is formed by the chairs of each of standing committee, along with the mayor, the deputy mayor and four other councillors.
-Councillors are also appointed to oversee the Toronto Transit Commission and the Toronto Police Services Board.
+At the beginning of each term, mayor forms a striking committee which recommends the composition of other committees.
+The mayor appoints deputy mayors, committee chairs and vice chairs, and remaining committee members are appointed by council on the recommendation of the striking committee.
+An executive committee is formed by the chairs of each standing committee, the mayor, the deputy mayor and four other councillors.
+There are four standing committees, three special committees as well as other bodies which govern agencies such as the Board of Health, the Toronto Transit Commission Board and the Toronto Police Service Board.

-The city has four community councils that consider local matters.
-City council has delegated final decision-making authority on local, routine matters, while others—like planning and zoning issues—are recommended to the city council.
-Each city councillor serves as a member of a community council.
+Administratively, the city is divided into four districts: North (North York), South (Toronto and East York), West (Etobicoke and York) and East (Scarborough) City council has four community councils which have delegated decision-making authority on local, routine matters, and make recommendations to the city council on issues such as planning and zoning within their respective districts.
+Each city councillor is a member of the community council their ward is in.

 There are about 40 subcommittees and advisory committees appointed by the city council.
 These bodies are made up of city councillors and private citizen volunteers.
 Examples include the Pedestrian Committee, Waste Diversion Task Force 2010, and the Task Force to Bring Back the Don.

 The City of Toronto had an approved operating budget of CA$13.53 billion in 2020 and a ten-year capital budget and plan of CA$43.5 billion.
-The city's revenues include subsidies from the Government of Canada and the Government of Ontario (for programs mandated by those governments), 33 percent from property tax, 6 percent from the land transfer tax and the rest from other tax revenues and user fees.
+The city's revenues include subsidies from the Government of Canada and the Government of Ontario (for programs mandated by those governments), 33 per cent from property tax, 6 per cent from the land transfer tax and the rest from other tax revenues and user fees.
 The city's largest operating expenditures are the Toronto Transit Commission at CA$2.14 billion, and the Toronto Police Service, CA$1.22 billion.